Course Descriptons By Program

 Choose a program from the dropdown below to view course descriptions

-This course is an introductory study of information technology.
-Major topics include; the role and value of information systems, hardware software and networks used in information technology, managing information and data resources, decision making and developing information systems.
-Pre-requisite: None.
+This course is an introductory study of information systems.
+Major topics include: the role and value of information systems, hardware and software used in information systems, managing information and data resources, decision making, and developing information systems.
+Prerequisite: None.
 (3 crs.)

 CIS120 - Application Programming I

-This course provides students with an understanding of business problems that are typically solved by writing computer programs, problem solving techniques to enable students to design solutions, and programming skills learned in a traditional CS1 course.
-Emphasis is placed on efficient software development for business related problems.
+This course provides students with an understanding of business problems that are typically solved by writing computer programs, problem-solving techniques to enable students to design solutions, and programming skills learned in a traditional CS2 course.
+Emphasis is placed on efficient software development for business-related problems.
 Students are required to write, test and run programs.
-Prerequisite: High School Algebra or Equivalent.
-Three credits.
+Prerequisite: High school algebra or equivalent.
+(3 crs.)

 CIS220 - Application Programming II

 This course provides students with advanced techniques for design and implementation of business solutions using object-oriented programming concepts.
-This course also covers the data structures that are typically learned in a traditional CSC course.
-Emphasis is placed on efficient software development for business related problems.
+This course also covers the data structures that are typically learned in a traditional CS2 course.
+Emphasis is placed on efficient software development for business-related problems.
 Students are required to write, test and run programs.
-Prerequisite: CIS 120 Application Programming I with C- or better and CIS 110 Intro to Information Systems with C- or better.
+Prerequisites: CIS 120 Application Programming I with a C- or better and CIS 110 Introduction to Information Systems with a C- or better.
 Three credits.